josephsl/wintenApps/readme.md

 ## Store

 * After checking for app updates, app names in list of apps to be updated are correctly labeled.
+* Appearance of search suggestions are now announced.

 ## TeamViewer Touch

 * Labels for radio buttons are announced.
 * Lables for buttons are announced.

-## Bank of America/Twitter/Windows Defender UWP
+## Bank of America/Twitter/Windows Defender Security Center

 * Button labels are now announced.
-* Windows Defender universal app is included in build 14986 and later and support for this app from this add-on is subject to change.
+* Windows Defender Security Center (universal app) is included in build 14986 and later and support for this app from this add-on is subject to change.

 ## Weather